Wonder Girls: 2009–10: Focus on international activities, touring and line-up changes

-The Wonder Girls followed up their tour announcement with the unveiling of their latest EP, titled "2 Different Tears".
-The title track was recorded in Chinese, Korean and English.
-The music video for "2 Different Tears" premiered on YouTube on May 15, 2010; it was shot in the Gyeonggi-do province of South Korea.
-The music video includes Park Jin-young and the Korean-American comedian Bobby Lee.
-The EP was released on the same day.

-Between May 15 and 31, 2010, the Wonder Girls returned to South Korea to promote the Korean version of "2 Different Tears".
-They appeared on M.Net's M!
-Countdown on May 22, 2010.
-On May 27, the Wonder Girls won their first No. 1 award for "2 Different Tears" on M!
+The Wonder Girls followed up their tour announcement with the unveiling of the single "2 Different Tears".
+The track was recorded in Chinese, Korean, and English and released on May 15, 2010.
+The music video for the song premiered on YouTube on the same day and was shot in the Gyeonggi Province of South Korea.
+The video features appearances by Park Jin-young and the Korean-American comedian Bobby Lee.
+The song was released on an EP of the same name which contains English versions of the group's previous Korean hits "Tell Me" and "So Hot" alongside the previously released "Nobody".
+During a two-week period, beginning on May 15, the Wonder Girls returned to South Korea to promote "2 Different Tears".
+They appeared on Mnet's M!
+Countdown on May 22.
+On May 27, the group won their first No. 1 award for "2 Different Tears" on M!
 Countdown.
-The group ended their last week of promotional activities in South Korea by performing on MBC's Music Core on May 29, 2010.
-During this two-week period, the Wonder Girls also appeared on several Korean variety and talk shows, including KBS's Win Win and Happy Together, as well as SBS's Family Outing 2 and MBC's Come to Play.
+They ended their last week of promotional activities in South Korea by performing on MBC's Music Core on May 29.
+During this time, the Wonder Girls also appeared on several Korean variety and talk shows, including KBS's Win Win and Happy Together, as well as SBS's Family Outing 2 and MBC's Come to Play.

-On July 29, MTV Korea premiered season 4 of Wonder Girls, which introduced the Wonder Girls' everyday life in the United States, such as at their New York home and studio, and preparations for the MTV World Stage Live in Malaysia 2010.
+On July 29, MTV Korea premiered season 4 of Wonder Girls, which introduced their everyday life in the United States and preparations for the MTV World Stage Live in Malaysia 2010.
 The MTV World Stage Live in Malaysia 2010 was held at the Sunway Lagoon Surf Beach on July 31, and the show was broadcast on August 21 on MTV Asia.
-On July 30, M.net premiered a new show Made in Wonder Girls that took viewers behind the scenes of the group's first American tour as well as their promotions in Singapore and Indonesia.
+On July 30, M.net premiered the reality series Made in Wonder Girls which documented the group's first American tour as well as their promotions in Singapore and Indonesia.
 On August 3, the Wonder Girls performed in Singapore's SINGfest 2010 at Fort Canning Park.